 Tobar an Dualchais is Scotland’s largest online collection of sound recordings, consisting of up to 50,000 recordings of songs, music, history, poetry, traditions and stories collected from across Scotland from the 1930s onwards.

-If you are interested in taking part in future archive residencies, or supporting a residency, don't hesitate to get in touch.
+If you are interested in taking part in future residencies, or supporting a residency, don't hesitate to get in touch.